iamcal/emoji-data/README.md

 This project provides easy-to-parse data about emoji, along with a spritesheet-style images for use on the web.

-The current version supports Emoji version 16.0 (Oct 2024)
+The current version supports Emoji version 17.0 (Sep 2025)

 You can see a catalog of the emoji data here: http://projects.iamcal.com/emoji-data/table.htm